abhay-rana/Day-Night-usethemehook-tailwind-variables-scrollbar-css-mutiple-fonts/README.md

-# Day and Night Mode, tailwind css variables, custom theme hook, Theme-ScrollBar
+# Day and Night Mode, tailwind css variables, custom theme hook, Theme-ScrollBar, multiple fonts

-this app will show the day and night mode according to the user(client) window preferences or the saved preferences and the scrollbar is also changing accroding to the theme
+this app will show the day and night mode according to the user(client) window preferences or the saved preferences and the scrollbar is also changing accroding to the theme , multiple custom font-family defined in the tailwind

 ## Features / About